Wezmeh: Human remains

 A human metatarsal bone fragment has also been analyzed and dated to the Neolithic period, about 9000 years ago.
 The DNA from this bone fragment shows that it is from a distinct genetic group, which was not known to scientists before.
 He belongs to the Y-DNA haplogroup G2b, specifically its branch G-Y37100, and mitochondrial haplogroup J1d6.
 He had brown eyes, relatively dark skin, and black hair, although Neolithic Iranians carried reduced pigmentation-associated alleles in several genes and derived alleles at 7 of the 12 loci, showing the strongest signatures of selection in ancient Eurasians.
 Isotopic analysis showed the man's diet included cereals, a sign that he had learned how to cultivate crops.

-This cave site was sporadically used by later Chalcolithic groups of the region, who used it as pen for their herds.
+This cave site was sporadically used by later Chalcolithic groups of the region, who used it as a pen for their herds.

 This cave was listed as an archaeological and paleontological site on the National Register of Historic Sites (17843) in 2006.